 The Sandbox would be beneficial to the insurance industry.
-Insurers testing new Insurtech initiatives under the Sandbox can gain real market data and information of user experience in a controlled environment before launching them into the market.
+Authorized insurers or licensed insurance broker companies testing new Insurtech initiatives under the Sandbox can gain real market data and information of user experience in a controlled environment before launching them into the market.
 At the same time, the Sandbox would provide inputs to the IA for refining its supervisory requirements, taking into account the latest technological applications by the insurance industry.

 How to learn more about the Sandbox?

 For enquiries, please write to the Insurtech Facilitation Team by emailing to [email protected].

 The IA, the Hong Kong Monetary Authority ("HKMA") and the Securities and Futures Commission ("SFC") have launched their respective sandboxes.
 If a firm intends to conduct a pilot trial of a cross-sector Fintech product, it may apply to seek access to the sandbox it considers most relevant.
 The regulator will act as the primary point of contact and assist in liaising with the other regulators for the firm to access the sandboxes concurrently.
 Please click on the links to learn more about sandboxes operated by the HKMA and the SFC.